 What is stuttering?

 Stuttering is a condition that affects a person’s speech.
-Boys are 3-4 times more likely to stutter than girls.
+In general, boys are 3-4 times more likely to stutter than girls as they get older.
 Both guys and girls who stutter know what they want to say but they have trouble saying it.
 Sounds are often repeated and words take longer to say.
 Stuttering effects people differently.

 What are the signs of stuttering?